kasuboski/personal-site/content/posts/buildkit-builder/index.md

 Running a builder on it seemed like a great way to use the excess resources.
 Combined with `tailscale` and the recommended mTLS auth I could have a rather secure build runner on my existing infrastructure.

 ## Setting it up
-The [buildkit](https://github.com/moby/buildkit#expose-buildkit-as-a-tcp-service) repo as instructions for running it over TCP.
+The [buildkit](https://github.com/moby/buildkit#expose-buildkit-as-a-tcp-service) repo has instructions for running it over TCP.
 There is also an [example](https://github.com/moby/buildkit/tree/master/examples/kubernetes#deployment--service) that shows how to run it in kubernetes with a deployment.
 I chose the deployment and service option vs a statefulset with consistent hashing because I was planning to use registry caching anyway and don't have immediate plans for many different builds to use this.

 I decided to expose it with Tailscale using the same [process]({{< ref "tailscale-connect-kubernetes-pods.md" >}}) I had previously used for my feedreader.
 This means connecting to it requires you be on my tailnet (authenticated with Tailscale).